 Location.
-44° 28.088′ N, 68° 48.721′ W. Marker is in Stockton Springs, Maine, in Waldo County.
+44° 28.107′ N, 68° 48.72′ W. Marker is in Stockton Springs, Maine, in Waldo County.
 Marker can be reached from State Park Road one mile east of Cape Jellison Road.
-Marker is located in Fort Point State Park, overlooking the Fort Pownall site.
+Marker is located just south of the Fort Point State Park parking area, overlooking the Fort Pownall site and the Fort Point Lighthouse.
 Touch for map.
 Marker is in this post office area: Stockton Springs ME 04981, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Fort Point State Park (within shouting distance of this marker); a different marker also named Fort Pownall (within shouting distance of this marker); The Home of a Hero (approx. 5.1 miles away); Fort George & the Penobscot Expedition (approx. 5.4 miles away); Burial Place of British officers, (approx. 5.4 miles away); Fort George (approx. 5.4 miles away); The Growth of Ship Building (approx. 5˝ miles away); Carver Memorial Library (approx. 5˝ miles away).
+Fort Pownall, 1759-1775 (within shouting distance of this marker); a different marker also named Fort Pownall (about 300 feet away, measured in a direct line); The Home of a Hero (approx. 5.1 miles Fort George & the Penobscot Expedition (approx. 5.4 miles away); Burial Place of British officers, (approx. 5.4 miles away); Fort George (approx. 5.4 miles away); The Growth of Ship Building (approx. 5˝ miles away); Carver Memorial Library (approx. 5˝ miles away).
 Touch for a list and map of all markers in Stockton Springs.

 Also see . . .